marxin/texi2rst-generated/sphinx/libgomp/enabling-openmp.rst

 arranges for automatic linking of the OpenMP runtime library (Runtime Library Routines).

-A complete description of all OpenMP directives accepted may be found in the `OpenMP Application Program Interface <https://www.openmp.org>`_ manual, version 4.5.
+A complete description of all OpenMP directives may be found in the `OpenMP Application Program Interface <https://www.openmp.org>`_ manuals.
+See also OpenMP Implementation Status.

 .. -
-   OpenMP Runtime Library Routines
+   OpenMP Implementation Status
    -